ImRuchiShah/Data-Analysis-using-PowerBI-on-Adventure-Works-Cycle/README.md

 **About Project:**
 Adventure Works Cycles, a global manufacturing company, wants to design and deliver an end to end business intelligence solution from scratch!

-Data contains information about transactions, returns, products, customers and territories
+Data contains information about transactions, stores, returns, products, customers and territories

 **Key Objective**
 - Track KPIs (sales , revenue , profit , returns )